1. From light’s speed to Snell’s law

 If the travel time of the light information between two points is minimal, the number of unit periods of oscillations is necessarily minimal.
 The optical path is the length corresponding to the number of oscillations accomplished by the luminous electric field between two points.

 The angle is defined by the direction normal (locally perpendicular) to the surface at the point of penetration of the ray.
 It is interesting to take a step back because if we think carefully, the behavior of an isolated ray cannot be « understood » without a wave conception of light propagation!
-In fact, we cannot understand how an isolated ray « would know » which direction it must take when it changes its propagation medium.
+We cannot understand how a lone ray « would know » which direction it must take when it changes its propagation medium.
 Snell’s law is therefore not intuitive, on the contrary, but it is relatively easy to demonstrate with simple geometric reasoning.

 Demonstration of Snell’s law

 Snell’s law states that we can calculate the direction of the refracted ray as a function of that of the incident ray if we know the refractive index of each medium (ni for the incident medium, nr for the refracting medium).
-The angles are related to the line perpendicular to the point of incidence O, called the line “normal to the surface.”
+The angles are related to the line perpendicular to the point of incidence, called the line « normal to the surface. »

 Snell’s law can be written simply: ni x sin (i) = nr x sin (r).